ManaJudy/ManaJudy/README.md

 # 👋 Hey there!
-I'm Manakasina Judicaël Jean François
+I'm Manakasina Judicaël JEAN FRANCOIS

 ## 🚀 About Me